 Can testosterone deficiency be prevented in men with diabetes?

-Modifying lifestyle to control blood glucose levels by maintaining a healthy weight and regular exercise may improve testosterone levels.
+Modifying your lifestyle to control blood glucose levels by trying to stay as healthy as possible, keeping to a healthy weight and exercising regularly can help improve tosterone levels.

 How common is testosterone deficiency in men with diabetes?